Paul Simon (politician): State political career

 Upon his discharge, Simon was elected to and began his political career in the Illinois House of Representatives.
 As a state representative, Simon was an advocate for civil rights, and once hosted an event attended by former First Lady Eleanor Roosevelt.
-After a primary debate with two other candidates, a newspaper account of a debate stated "the man with the bowtie did well," and he adopted his trademark bowtie and horned glasses.
+After a primary debate with two other candidates, a newspaper account of a debate stated "the man with the bowtie did well," and he adopted his trademark bowtie and horn-rimmed glasses.
+In 1963, Simon was elected to the Illinois State Senate, serving until 1969.
+In the State Senate, Simon was part of a group of anti-machine liberal reformers called the "Kosher Nostra" that also included Anthony Scariano, Abner Mikva, and Robert E. Mann.

-In 1963, Simon was elected to the Illinois State Senate, serving until 1969 when he became the Lieutenant Governor of Illinois.
-As a Democrat, he served with Republican Governor, Richard B. Ogilvie.
+In 1968, Simon was elected Lieutenant Governor of Illinois.
+As a Democrat, he served with Republican governor Richard B. Ogilvie.
 Their bipartisan teamwork produced the state's first income tax and paved the way for the state's 1969 constitutional convention, which created the fourth and current Illinois Constitution.
 The Ogilvie-Simon administration was the only one in Illinois history in which the elected governor and lieutenant governor were from different political parties: The Illinois constitution now pairs the offices as running mates on a ticket.
 In 1972, Simon ran for the Democratic nomination for governor.
 Despite his longtime reputation as a political reformer, he was supported by the Cook County Democratic machine, led by Chicago Mayor Richard J. Daley.
 Nevertheless, Simon lost to Dan Walker, who went on to win the general election.